Sickle Cell Disease and CardiovAscular Risk - Red Cell Exchange Trial (SCD-CARRE)

 - Patients not on a chronic exchange transfusion program for at least 60 days.

-- If patients are on hydroxyurea, glutamin, or selectin inhibitors the doses must be stable for at least 2 months prior to randomization.
+- If patients are on a SCD drug (e.g. hydroxyurea, glutamine, or P-selectin inhibitors), the doses must be stable for at least 60 days prior to randomization.

-- Any one of the following vasculopathy biomarker clinical results (a, b, c, d, or e) measured in the 13 months before randomization that indicates a high-risk patient:
+- Any one of the following vasculopathy biomarker clinical results (a, b, c, d or e) measured in the last 24 months before randomization that indicates a high-risk patient:

 - Both a TRV 2.5- <3.0 m/sec and NT-proBNP plasma level ≥ 160 pg/mL,

 - TRV ≥ 3.0 m/sec,

-- Chronic kidney disease (CKD) due to SCD with macroalbuminuria (albumin creatinine ratio (ACR) >300 mg/g) on 2 occasions, or proteinuria (protein creatinine ratio >30 mg/mmol) on 2 occasions, or estimated glomerular filtration rate (eGFR) < 60 mL/min/1.73 m2 calculated on 2 occasions.
+Chronic kidney disease (CKD) due to SCD with abnormal measures on 2 separate occasions as defined by: macroalbuminuria (albumin to creatinine ratio (ACR) >300 mg/g) or proteinuria (protein to creatinine ratio >30 mg/mmol), or estimated glomerular filtration rate (eGFR) < 60 mL/min/1.73 m2.
+(It is recommended that local laboratories use Chronic Kidney Disease Epidemiology Collaboration [CKD-EPI] equation without ethnic factors when estimating and reporting GFR).

 vi.
 Written informed consent obtained from patient to participate in the trial.